robinxoxo/TutuBot/docs/sync.md

 ## Description

 The `/sync` command synchronizes slash commands to make them available in the Discord interface.
-This is necessary when commands are added, removed, or modified in the bot's code, and **must be run after the bot starts** since commands are not automatically synced on startup.
+This is necessary when commands are added, removed, or modified in the bot's code.
+Commands are automatically synced to the configured guild on startup, but **global syncing must be done manually** with this command.

 ## Usage